 Topics will include indigenous cultures; exploration and conquest; frontier societies; urban growth and decline; migration and immigration; gender, race, ethnicity, class, sexuality, and citizenship; political cultures and trends; resource management and the environment; the entertainment industries; and the contours of the so-called “California Dream.”
-Assignments will include reading quizzes, a midterm, and a final exam.
+Assignments will include a midterm, a take-home essay exam, and a final exam.

 This course fulfills the following: 1) UD Social Sciences portion of the GE, and 2) CSLG component of the U.S. History and Government requirement.

 This website is designed as an interactive syllabus.
 Here you will find everything you need, including weekly schedules, assignment descriptions and due dates, and writing resources.
 Bookmark it, and check back often as it is subject to change.

 MW 11:10 - 12:25p

 - Louise Amelia Knapp Smith Clappe, The Shirley Letters